Marc Anderson: Career

 In 1977 Anderson met and began working with Steve Tibbetts who had just started working his second record.
 That record, titled YR, led to their first recording with the prestigious German record company ECM and legendary producer Manfred Eicher.
 In the fall of 1982 the two flew to Oslo, Norway and recorded Northern Song, the first of many recordings the pair would make over the next several decades.

 Through the 1980s and 1990s Anderson became a stalwart in the Twin Cities music community as a sideman and bandleader performing and recording in a wide range of musical and artistic environments including; free improvisation, traditional Irish, Ghanaian, Finnish and Americana folk music, experimental, avant-garde, jazz and pop.
 He also produced a number of records including two recordings as leader and composer: Time Fish and Ruby.
 He has toured extensively in the US, Europe and Asia.
 He was the founder of two Twin Cities musical groups: Eight head and Speaking In Tongues.
 His most recent musical project in called Music and Words.

 In the early 1980s he met Sowah Mensah, a musician and teacher from Ghana, launching a friendship and new musical direction.
 Anderson went on to study Ghanaian music with Mensah and with teachers in Ghana for many years.
-He has also studied Haitian ritual drumming with John Amira in New York, spent time with the great frame drum master Glen Velez, took study abroad trips to China and Brazil and spent several years studying tabla with Marcus Wise and djembe drumming with Foday Bangoura in the Twin Cities.
+He has also studied Haitian ritual drumming.

-Zen
+Zen priest

 Anderson began doing transcendental meditation in 1983.
-He was ordained in 2007 by Togen Robin Moss.
-Anderson runs a community based project called The Urban Monk Project – facilitating meditation sessions, retreats and developmental training programs.
+Anderson runs a community based project called The Urban Monk Project.